-2.1 Entire Delivered Energy, as mentioned in Schedule 1, at the Interconnection Point for sale to the DISCOM shall be purchased at the Tariff as provided in Clause limited to the contracted capacity of the Project after the Date of Commercial Operation.
-Title to Delivered Energy purchased shall pass from the Solar Power Developer to the DISCOM at the Interconnection Point.
+- 2.1 All the Delivered Energy, as mentioned in Schedule 1, at the interconnection point for sale to DISCOM will be purchased at the Tariff provided for in clause 2.2 limited to capacity of the Project only after the Date of Commercial Operation of the Project and title to Delivered Energy purchased shall pass from the Solar Power Developer to the DISCOM at the interconnection point. - 2.2 The DISCOM shall pay a tariff of Rs.6.49 per Unit ("Tariff") upto 25% CUF calculated on annual basis.